10 A.M. to 6 P.M and Saturday, 10 A.M. to 3 P.M. Click for more information.

 Q: Are there opportunities to volunteer in Schooner Cove?

 A: Volunteer opportunities are oftentimes available at the Havre de Grace Library for Schooner Cove or other library areas.
 Additional information is available through the Volunteers page and by contacting the branch Volunteer Coordinator at 410-939-6700.
 We cannot guarantee there will be work available at all times and the library is under no obligation to accept volunteers.

 Q: May I borrow materials from Schooner Cove?

 A: Schooner Cove books may not be checked out.
-However, many of the same titles are available in our regular collection as well as Little Leaper kits and other parent resources.
+Copies of those same titles, however, are available in our regular collection.
 Schooner Cove toys do not circulate.
-You will find many more materials, for children and adults, in the main part of the library.
+You will find many more materials, such as Little Leaper kits and LSC Bags for children and parent resources for adults, in the main part of the library.